uditalias/injex/README.md

 ## Requirements

- In order to use Injex, your project should use TypeScript with the `experimentalDecorators` compiler flag set to `true`, for more information about this flag, read the TypeScript docs about [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html).
+ A project should use TypeScript with the `experimentalDecorators` compiler flag set to `true`, for more information about this flag, read the TypeScript docs about [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html).

-Each defined module should be exported from it's file so Injex can find and register it into the container.
+Each defined module should be exported from its file so Injex can find and register it into the container.

 ## Manually add or remove objects

-Sometimes you want to add objects to the container manually, you can use the `addObject` container method like so:
+Sometimes you want to add objects to the container manually, Use the `addObject` container method like so:

 ```typescript
 const car = {
 	model: "Ford",
 	type: "Mustang",